jufab/graphql-grpc-helidon/README.md

     -Dpackage=fr.jufab.grpc
 ```

-_I transformed projects into 3 modules maven and delete all the GraalVM or Docker builder for reused database in graphQL or gRPC module._
+_I transformed projects into 3 modules maven and deleted all the GraalVM or Docker builder for reused database in graphQL or gRPC module._

 Or, you can use helidon cli to manage your project.
 https://helidon.io/docs/latest/#/about/05_cli